Meek66e/Dolphin/README.md

 # Dolphin
-Dolphin 3D printer firmware is a splinter of Marlin V1.0 with additions from Marlin 1.0.2 Development and individual contibuters.
-It supports Cartesian, H-Bot, & CoreXY configurations.
+Dolphin is a hybrid firmware based on Printrbot Marlin V1.0 with additions from multiple Marlin forks and individual contibuters.
+It supports Cartesian, H-Bot, & CoreXY configurations and strives to be more user friendly and more stable then most Marlin Forks.

-Delta & SCARA support has been removed to reduce code complexity and file size.

-Our design goal is to make a more user friendly 3D printer firmware

-## Current Mission: Rename and sort files
+## Current Project: Make firmware more stable and reduce build warnings

 ## NOTE: There is currently no functioning version of this firmware.
 Please do not use at this time.